Alexander Arkatov: Career

 Originally a journalist and a film critic, Arkatov started his career in cinema with the 1910 silent film "L'Chaim", based on a well known song from Jewish folklore, on which he worked as a playwright along with the French directors Maurice Maître and Kai Hansen.
 The film is regarded as the first ever Jewish narrative film created and was deemed a success across the Russian Empire.

 He then went on to write and direct tens of other films while traveling all over the world doing so.

-Arkatov's first work as a director was for the 1912 films "God of Vengeance" ("Бог мести") and "Rachel" (Рахиль).
+Arkatov's first work as a director were the 1912 films "God of Vengeance" ("Бог мести") and "Rachel" (Рахиль).

 One highlight in Arkatov's career has to be his 1913 film "Sorrows of Sarah" (Горе Сарры) he directed which is regarded as one of the pinnacles of Jewish cinema.
-The film depicts a love triangle and the general da to day life in a small Jewish town.
+The film depicts a love triangle and the general day to day life in a small Jewish town.

 Between the years 1917 and 1918, after the October Bolshevik Revolution, Arkatov worked on four films regarding lives of Jewish people while located at Odessa in a partnership with the Russian film company "Mizrakh" who are known for making the film "Jewish Life in Palestine".
 The films were censored due to having dealt with the oppression suffered by the Jewish people within the Pale of Settlement under the Tsar's reign.

-1918 marks the last year of Arkatov's Jewish centered film-making with his film "I Want to Be a Rothschild" (Хочу быть Ротшильдом) he directed.
+1918 marks the last year of Arkatov's Jewish centered filmmaking with his film "I Want to Be a Rothschild" (Хочу быть Ротшильдом) he directed.
 The film is based on a famous monologue by Sholem Aleichem by the same name.
 Many of Arkatov's works were inspired by Sholom Aleichem's works.

-At the time, Arkatov also worked as the head of he State School of Cinema of the RSFSR People's Commissariant of Education.
+At the time, Arkatov also worked as the head of the State School of Cinema of the RSFSR People's Commissariant of Education.

-In the year 1923 Arkatov moved to England and worked as a journalist until he move to the United States to direct films in Hollywood.
+In the year 1923 Arkatov moved to England and worked as a journalist until he moved to the United States to direct films in Hollywood.

 While in New York, Arkatov formed the company "Carter-Arkatov Productions" along with American producer and Playwright Oscar Carter.

 While working together, Arkatov and Carter made the Comedy play "Money Business" which played at the National Theater in 1926.
 The play was based on lives of Jewish immigrants living in the east side of New York in Broadway.